-Common situations individuals or companies ship car into or out of the US are when a person migrates to another country moves back to the US from another country or importing vehicles as a business.
-If you encounter a delay in the release of your car shipment by Customs, brace yourself for some inconvenience.
-If your car shipment is part of your business, the delay can be an inconvenience or a bad buying experience for your customer, and even revenue loss.
+Everyday situations in individuals or companies ship cars into or out of the US are when a person migrates to another country, moves back to the US from another country, or imports vehicles as a business.
+If you have a delay in releasing your car shipment by Customs, please brace yourself for some inconvenience.
+If your car shipment is part of your business, the delay can be an inconvenience or a bad buying experience for your customer and even revenue loss.

-Customs and Border Protection Agency (CBPA) along with Consumer Safety Protection Commission (CSPC) are government entities that have been mandated by the US government to check that goods coming in and out of the country conform to all the requirements before they are released.
-They have the exclusive right to check the validity of documents for any kind of exported goods and open containers to prevent contraband, smuggling, or tax evasion.
+Customs and Border Protection Agency (CBPA), along with Consumer Safety Protection Commission (CSPC), are government entities that the US government has mandated to check that goods coming in and out of the country conform to all the requirements before they are released.
+They have the exclusive right to check the validity of documents for any exported goods and open containers to prevent contraband, smuggling, or tax evasion.
 The entities are also responsible for conducting inspections of goods designated for export.

-Tax evasion, using illegal means to avoid paying taxes, typically includes the seller under-declaring the value of the property to lower tax rates.
-Shipments with a value of $2,500 or over require a Customs broker who arranges for taxes to be paid so the shipment can be released.
+Tax evasion, using illegal means to avoid paying taxes, typically includes the seller under-declaring the property’s value to lower tax rates.
+Shipments valued at $2,500 or over require a Customs broker who arranges for taxes to be paid so the shipment can be released.
 Non-payment of taxes can result in the shipment being confiscated or destroyed.

 Common Causes of Delay at Customs

-You may appreciate that to ensure all goods are legally shipped to and from the US a series of steps are observed by the CBPA.
-Delays at the US customs come from the implementation of legal procedures regarding examining the conformity of goods and export paperwork to the current stipulations.
+You may appreciate that to ensure all goods are legally shipped to and from the US, a series of steps are observed by the CBPA.
+Delays at the US customs come from implementing legal procedures regarding examining the conformity of goods and export paperwork to the current stipulations.
 There are three main reasons for delays at US Customs:

 - Customs backlog

-Shipments are frequently held because they are waiting for their clearance in the queue.
+Shipments are frequently held because they wait for their clearance in the queue.
 Trillions of dollars worth of goods are exported to the US each year.
-It is easy to understand the quality of items that go through Customs the agency has to deal with every day.
+It is easy to understand the quality of items that go through Customs the agency has to deal with daily.